Quantcast

 “This event isn’t just a walk.
 It is way more than that.
 It is about the strength of our community coming together to fight against drunk driving, educate others on the risks and consequences drunk driving entails, and how each and every one of us can make a difference,” Rosenblum said at the walk.
 “That difference starts today.
 Being here is making a difference already.”

-In addition to Striener and Rosenblum, the event had several speakers, including state Sen. Jack Martins, members of law enforcement, and Falkowitz’s father.
+In addition to Striener and Rosenblum, the event had several speakers, including state Sen. Jack Martins, members of law enforcement, as well as the father of Falkowitz and mother of Hassenbein.
 During the walk, students held signs with messages against the dangers of drunk driving.

-He encouraged the crowd filled with his late son’s classmates to keep Ethan’s memory alive and make the right choices.
-He is advocating for a law in his son’s memory called the “Grieving Families Act,” which would allow family members to seek damages for grief caused by a loved one’s death.
+They encouraged the crowd filled with their son’s classmates to keep the boy’s memory alive and make the right choices.
+He is advocating for a law in their memory called the “Grieving Families Act,” which would allow family members to seek damages for grief caused by a loved one’s death.
 The bill is expected to be brought up again this legislative session.

 “Our community has been forever changed, and it is because of this that it is so important for all of us to be here today to honor these two special boys,” Streiner said before the walk.
 “While we are never to be the same again, we are that much more motivated to make sure to put an end to these tragedies for the future”